Important tax information for owners of Real Property in the City and County of San Diego

 Failing to file certain forms of exemption with the County of San Diego can subject property owners to unexpected tax bills!
-Learn about Homeowners Property Tax Exemptions and the associated City Rental Taxes on the Case Escrow Blog:
+Here we discuss Homeowners Property Tax Exemptions and the associated City Rental Taxes.

 The San Diego Office of the City Treasurer obtains its billing records from the County of San Diego.
-Property owners who do not complete and file a Homeowner’s Exemption with the County of San Diego Assessor can find themselves subject to a Rental Unit Business Tax billing statement.
-In the event you receive a Rental Tax bill but live in your property, then you need to submit a separate exemption form to the City of San Diego.
+Property owners who do not complete and file a Homeowner’s Exemption with the County of San Diego Assessor are subject to a Rental Unit Business Tax billing statement.
+If you receive a Rental Tax bill but live in your property, then you need to submit a separate exemption form to the City of San Diego.

-The Office of the City Treasurer does issue renewal notices as a courtesy to businesses, however the Office of the City Treasurer is not required to send a notice or bill to any person.
-Failure by the City office to send a notice or bill does not affect the validity of any fee or penalty levied by the City Treasurer, nor does it relieve the duty of the property owner to pay required taxes.
+The Office of the City Treasurer issues renewal notices as a courtesy to businesses.
+However, the Office of the City Treasurer is not required to send a notice or bill to any person.
+Failure by the City office to send a notice or bill does not affect the validity of any fee or penalty levied by the City Treasurer.
+Additionally, it does not relieve the duty of the property owner to pay required taxes.
 (See SDMC §31.0135 Notice or Bill by City Treasurer).

 Frequently asked questions related to the City tax may be found at https://www.sandiego.gov/treasurer/taxesfees/btax/rtaxfaq